Gallop-Lab/gallop-lab.github.io/3_people.md

     about: I enjoy cricket and playing the bassoon & clarinet.
     picture: jonathan-profile.jpg

-  - name: Hanae Shimo
-    cv: |
-      **Position**: Funai Overseas Scholarship PhD student (Biochemistry), joined the lab in September 2014.
-      **Previous positions**: M.S. in Systems Biology at Keio University
-    research: Investigating the molecular architecture of filopodia-like structures using super-resoultion microscopy
-    about: I enjoy traveling, photography, and playing guitar.
-    picture: hanae-profile.jpg

   - name: Ulrich Dobramysl
     cv: |
       **Position**: Hershel Smith Postdoctoral Fellow, joined the lab in October 2015.
       **Previous positions**: Postdoctoral Researcher at the Mathematical Institute, University of Oxford; PhD in Theoretical Physics at Virginia Tech; Diploma in Engineering Physics at Johannes Kepler University Linz, Austria.
     research: Data-driven modeling of actin dynamics inside filopodia, stochastic modeling of biological processes. [[personal website](http://ulido.github.io)]
     about: I enjoy spending time with my family, tinkering, hiking, skiing and reading a good book.
     picture: uli-profile.jpg

-  - name: Bishara Marzook
-    cv: |
-      **Position**: ERC research associate; joined the lab in October 2017.
-      **Previous positions**: PhD student at The University of Sydney, Australia, in Virology and Cell Biology.
-I worked on generating recombinant fluorescent viruses to study how vaccinia virus interacts with the host cytoskeleton, particularly with cytoplasmic actin isoforms.
-    research: I am interested in all things actin-related, focusing at the moment on filopodia formation.
-Also keeping on eye on the virus world!
-    about: I love to communicate (by writing, telling jokes, or through radio/social media), bake, and take long walks/hikes to offset said baking.
-    picture: bishara-profile.jpg

   - name: Pantelis Savvas Ioannou
     cv: |
-      **Position**: MedImmune PhD Student
+      **Position**: MedImmune PhD Student, joined the lab in October 2018
-    research:
+      **Previous positions**: BSc in Biological Sciences and MSc in Biomedical Sciences at the University of Cyprus
+    research: Using phage display antibody technology to study filopodia
     about:
     picture: pantelis.jpg